google/WebFundamentals/src/content/en/updates/2018/11/devtools.md

   </figcaption>
 </figure>

-Also, you can now access the Audits panel from the Command Menu by typing `lighthouse`.
+Also, you can now access the Audits panel from the Command Menu by typing `lighthouse` or `PWA`.

 <figure>
   <img src="/web/updates/images/2018/11/lighthouse.png"